 So you’ve been stopped by law enforcement for suspicion of DUI in Tennessee.

-Give your name, license and registration.
-Don't say anything else.
-These Pot Brother attorneys say it best, Shut the F*ck up Friday when discussing marijuana laws.
-The same applies here, shut the f*uck up everyday.
-You don't have to answer their questions.
+- Give your name, license, and registration.
+Don’t say anything else.
+Shut Up!
+You don’t have to answer their questions.

-There are five main options in General Sessions Court in Tennessee.
+- There are four main options in General Sessions Court in Tennessee.

 - Negotiate a plea agreement.
 Try to get your DUI reduced, dismissed or plea.

 - Preliminary Hearing and bind over to circuit court.

 - Waive your right to preliminary hearing and bind over to circuit court.

 The DUI minimums in Tennessee are 48 hours in jail, a fine, court costs, probation, loss of license and alcohol safety school.
 You may be eligible for a restricted license.
 Let our experienced trial attorneys at Nash Law PLLC help you and answer any questions you may still have.
 Call us at 615-544-6096 today so we can get started on your case.